 Third, having watched Mom go through immense pain during the last days of her life, my whole family has committed to changing their lifestyle.
 We are moving to a real, whole food way of eating.
 And we are adding exercise and stress management.

 Don’t wait to make the changes in your life that can help you to be healthier!
 You truly do not know how much time you have left so do it now.
+You can win the war against disease if you are armed with knowledge.
 And be sure to tell your loved ones how much you love and appreciate them each day!